Your life is a movie. You are the hero. Your mission is your goal.

 So, how do you beat the energy vampire?

 It starts with self-awareness.
-Notice what thoughts, activities, environments or people make your life miserable.
+Notice what thoughts, activities, environments, or people make your life miserable.

-Check if you’re Hungry, Angry, Lonely or Tired (HALT).
+Check if you’re Hungry, Angry, Lonely, or Tired (HALT).

 Once you identify the sources, you can avoid them or make a recipe to counter such situations.

 Another example is to balance negative thoughts with positive thoughts.
 When you feel cranky or overwhelmed, do therapeutic activities.
-Spend time alone, meditate, be grateful, breath, exercise, write, and the list goes on.
+Spend time alone, meditate, be grateful, breathe, exercise, write, and the list goes on.
 Every person is different so you need to find your own recipe.

 The chimp wants momentary pleasure.
 It wants instant gratification at the click of a button.

-It has no concern for the future consequences.
+It has no concern for future consequences.
 It wants short-term gains even at the cost of a long-term benefit.